About vocational education and training (VET)

 - advance your professional development.

 A VET course is a great way to fast track your career or education in fields like:

 - mining services

 VET qualifications are generally at one of the following levels:

 Read more about how a VET qualification fits your education pathway.

 You can benefit from a VET qualification at different times throughout your career or education.

-- improve your tertiary selection rank
+- contribute to the calculation of your tertiary selection rank

 - support your transition to employment, vocational and higher education.